Flavjack/journalclub/manuscript/Journal-Club_article.md

 Data analysis was performed in the statistical software R version 4.2.2 ([R Core Team, 2020](https://www.zotero.org/google-docs/?U07ghK)).
 The scores were analyzed in a linear model taking into account the interaction of the factors: the journal club sessions, the section, and the semester of methodology implementation.
 The obtained results underwent analysis of variance to assess the interaction between the factors.
 The estimated marginal means and the pair-wise comparisons test were performed with *emmeans* [(Lenth et al. 2023)](https://www.zotero.org/google-docs/?lIGMen) and *multcomp* [(Hothorn et al. 2023)](https://www.zotero.org/google-docs/?pVBDKG) R package respectively.
 The graphs were made with the *inti* package.
 Qualitative data analysis and graphs were analyzed by the frequency of occurrence of terms with the *wordcloud* package [(Fellows 2018)](https://www.zotero.org/google-docs/?2YZZUI).

-The replicable analysis was carried out utilizing Quarto, an open-source system for scientific and technical publishing [(Allaire et al. 2023,](https://www.zotero.org/google-docs/?dAkyH6) Supplementary File 1[)](https://www.zotero.org/google-docs/?dAkyH6)
+The replicable analysis was carried out utilizing Quarto, an open-source system for scientific and technical publishing [(Allaire et al. 2023,](https://www.zotero.org/google-docs/?dAkyH6) Online Resource 1[)](https://www.zotero.org/google-docs/?dAkyH6)

 #